 Platelets help with blood clotting.
 If your dog has an insufficient number of platelets, blood may be slow to clot and your dog may bleed abnormally or excessively.
 A CBC will count how many platelets are in your dog’s blood.

 For instance, we can order a routine CBC, which provides numerical values associated with the counts of cells in the samples obtained by a diagnostic machine.
 A CBC with pathology review will be sent to a clinical pathologist, who will assess a blood sample under a microscope to confirm the counts the machine provides are correct.
 He or she can also determine if any abnormal cells are present (damage to cells can indicate leukemia, infections, anemia, poisoning, parasites, or other serious health problems).

 The reason bloodwork is done before surgery is that a CBC can detect low platelet levels.
 Platelets play a critical role in helping to stop bleeding, so must be at certain levels to avoid your pet losing too much blood.
 If platelets are low, this may also indicate serious infections (such as tick-borne illnesses) or life-threatening diseases.

 Blood Chemistry Profile

-We can learn much about the compounds in your pet's bloodstream from a blood chemistry profile, which can tell you how well your cat’s kidneys are functioning.
+We can learn much about the compounds in your pet's bloodstream from a blood chemistry profile, which can tell you how well your dog’s kidneys are functioning.

-In addition, we can determine whether there may be abnormalities in renal systems if your cat is dehydrated, or if an object is obstructing these areas.
+In addition, we can determine whether there may be abnormalities in renal systems if your dog is dehydrated, or if an object is obstructing these areas.